-Once into the Night, a collection of 57 brief stories by Aurelie Sheehan, head of the University of Arizona Department of English, will be published on Feb.
+Once into the Night, a collection of 57 brief stories by Aurelie Sheehan, head of the University of Arizona Department of English, was published on Feb.
 19, 2019, by FC2/University of Alabama Press.
 The collection won the 2018 Fiction Collective 2’s Catherine Doctorow Innovative Fiction Prize.
 FC2 is one of the premier venues in the country for experimental prose.

 A few of the stories were originally published in Conjunctions and can be read online.